top of page

 https://leungsheung.com/

-Sigung Kenneth Chung (鐘萬年 師公)
+Sigung Kenneth Chung Maannin (鐘萬年 師公)

-Sifu Ken, as he prefers to be called, began studying with Leung Sheung in 1965 and was regarded as an outstanding student.
+Sifu Ken began studying with Leung Sheung in 1965 and was regarded as an outstanding student.
 In 1968, he left Hong Kong to further his studies in the US, where he met his first student, Sifu Ben Der.
 While in San Francisco he taught Wing Chun for several years.
 In 1973 Ken returned to Hong Kong for 5 more years and recommenced training under Leung Sheung.
 During this time, his Wing Chun improved vastly as he gained valuable insights, leading him to focus on developing a soft and relaxed style.

 Sifu Stephen Elaimy